 This is especially important for CSR jobs.
 As companies advance along the maturity continuum of sustainability and corporate responsibility, they evolve from a compliance and operational model to a senior-level, strategic, and external collaboration focus.
 This is a very common progression and necessary to achieve the business and societal benefits that await.
 These drivers propel sustainability practitioners to evolve their job descriptions, as summarized in Table 2, which describes some of the typical role shifts between old and new job descriptions of sustainability practitioners.

 On a cautionary note, the steps outlined in Table 2 are illustrative and not definitive.
-In reality the shifts often have middle, transitional steps not included in the table.
-Further, as organizations evolve along the sustainability path, these roles often include "both-and" rather than discrete "either-or" mandates as suggested by the chart.
+In reality the shifts often have suggested by the chart.